 - Increased risks of heart attack and stroke

 Inevitably, you won’t be able to live a normal life.
 Addiction will take a toll on your work or school performance, your physical health, your family and social life, and your ability to take care of yourself.

 Addiction cannot possibly affect just one person.
-Parents, a spouse, children, friends, siblings are all affected in one way or another.
-They may struggle not to enable you while still showing they care.
+Parents, a spouse, children, friends, and siblings are all affected in one way or another.
 They certainly are suffering watching you fall deeper into a hole while being powerless to stop it.
 While you may find relief telling yourself—and others—this lie, you’ll eventually have to face the pain and suffering of your loved ones.

 This lie can be the most destructive of all.
-When you feel like you no longer care about yourself or your future, there’s nothing stopping you from increasing your drug use to the point where you put yourself in danger.
-If you truly believe this lie, it reveals deep-seated beliefs you probably have about yourself, like, “I’m a bad person.”
-Negative self-image means you’d probably benefit from therapy-based treatment, like cognitive behavioral therapy, so you can positively change your way of thinking.
+A negative self-image means you’d probably benefit from therapy-based treatment, like cognitive behavioral therapy, so you can positively change your way of thinking.

 In order to maintain your addiction, you have probably gotten good at manipulating yourself to believe, at least partially, the lies above.
 By doing so, you give yourself permission to do things you know aren’t healthy and definitely aren’t making you happy.
 If you’ve told yourself any of these things, consider seeking help at a drug and alcohol rehab center.
-Addiction treatment at a facility like Washburn House will help you face your denial and learn to steer your thoughts and beliefs in a positive direction.
-The responsibility is ultimately on you to challenge and defeat your lies.
-By taking a step back from your environment and surrounding yourself with caring staff and peers who know what you’re going through, your thought barriers will start to come down.
+Addiction treatment at a facility like Washburn House will help you face your denial.
+You can achieve the life you deserve.
+Contact us at 855.298.3104 today to learn more.